pravindasahu/data-engineering-oct-2023/README.md

 Note: The main challenge in this task is understanding the structure of the network and working with centrality algorithms.
 This article can help with the algorithm: https://neo4j.com/docs/graph-data-science/current/algorithms/degree-centrality/

 --> Added ResearchGraph_task2&3.ipynb for task 2.
 Please run all the jupyter cells to see the results for Centrality.
-Please install all the necessaru liberaries before executing the jupyter notebook as discussed in above step(Task 1)
+Please install all the necessaru liberaries and also add your credentials for neo4j db to config.ini before executing the jupyter notebook as discussed in above step(Task 1).

 ## Task 3